koyeb/koyeb-cli/docs/reference.md

                                                 To delete a healthcheck, use !PORT, for example --checks '!8080'

       --docker string                           Docker image
-      --docker-args strings                     Docker command arguments.
+      --docker-args strings                     Set arguments to the docker command.
 To provide multiple arguments, use the --docker-args flag multiple times.
-      --docker-command string                   Docker command.
+      --docker-command string                   Set the docker CMD explicitly.
 To provide arguments to the command, use the --docker-args flag.
       --docker-entrypoint strings               Docker entrypoint.
 To provide multiple arguments, use the --docker-entrypoint flag multiple times.
       --docker-private-registry-secret string   Docker private registry secret
       --env strings                             Update service environment variables using the format KEY=VALUE, for example --env FOO=bar